Cross-Chain Perpetuals

 Decentralized perpetual protocols carry significant expenses due to their gas-intensive nature.
 The gas required by complex contract logic and frequent oracle updates trickles down to users, resulting in transactional costs ranging from $1 to $5 per trade on cost-effective chains and soaring up to $100 on pricier chains such as Ethereum.
 As a result, smaller traders can get priced out and certain strategies such as high-frequency trading become unviable.

-Lynx's use of a more affordable engine chain as a settlement layer significantly reduces operational costs for the protocol, bringing costs to a range of $0.01 to $0.50 per trade - regardless of which chain it originates on.
+Lynx's use of more affordable engine chains as settlement layers significantly reduces operational costs for the protocol, bringing costs to a range of $0.01 to $0.50 per trade - regardless of which chain it originates on.
 (Note: Lynx's gasless trading abstracts away all gas fees on behalf of users; learn more in Intent-Based Order System).

 Decentralized perpetual protocols require heavy infrastructure such as dedicated RPC endpoints (+ back-ups), trigger bots, intent solvers, and more.
 Additionally, they can have hundreds of parameters that need constant monitoring and tuning.
 As a result, deploying and maintaining multiple instances of a perpetuals protocol across different chains demands significant resources and attention.

 Lynx, however, capitalizes on its cross-chain architecture to expand to new chains while maintaining a modest footprint.
-With core smart contracts and complex logic centered predominantly on the engine chain, Lynx can extend perpetuals trading to new chains with basic contract deployments.
+With core smart contracts and complex logic centered predominantly on a few engine chains, Lynx can extend perpetuals trading to other chains rapidly with basic contract deployments.
 This approach significantly enhances accessibility for traders across diverse blockchain ecosystems, regardless of EVM-compatibility or associated gas costs.

 Last updated